-- Calculate the amount of underpayment of estimated tax; - Compute the interest you owe on the underpayment; or - Show you meet an exception to the payment of interest.
+- Calculate the amount of underpayment of estimated tax: - Compute the interest you owe on the underpayment; or - Show you meet an exception to the payment of interest.

-If you have an underpayment, include Form OR-37-with the "Form OR-37" box checked-with your tax return, and file them before the due date of the return.
+If you have an underpayment of estimated tax, include Form OR-37 with your tax return, check the box on page 1 of Form OR-20, and file them before the due date of the return.